BenShapley/game-database-openai-powered/README.md

 **Asking about a game**

-*Prompt: "what is a liars bar game about?"*
+*Prompt: "what is roblox?"*

 ![About A Game](gh-assets/screenshots/description.png)

 **Reviews & Ratings**

-*Prompt: "what did people think about still wakes the deep?"*
+*Prompt: "what did people think about elden ring?"*

 ![Reviews & Ratings](gh-assets/screenshots/reviews.png)

 **Communities & Subreddits**

-*Prompt: "what is elden rings reddit?"*
+*Prompt: "does destiny 2 have a reddit?"*

 ![Communities & Subreddits](gh-assets/screenshots/reddits.png)

 **Stores / Where to Buy**

-*Prompt: "where can i buy The Casting of Frank Stone?"*
+*Prompt: "where can i buy roblox?"*

 ![Stores / Where to Buy](gh-assets/screenshots/Stores.png)